-The study aims to develop writing skills among EFL first year preparatory students through:
+The study aims to develop reading skills among EFL first year preparatory students through:

-- 1. Identifying writing skills that EFL first year students of preparatory school must acquire. - 2.
-Identifying and preparing the proposed program based on the constructivist approach utilizing EFL authentic materials to develop writing skills among EFL first year preparatory students. - 3.
-Studying the effect of the proposed program based on the constructivist approach utilizing EFL authentic materials to develop writing skills among EFL first year preparatory students.
+- 1. Identifying reading skills that EFL first year students of preparatory school must acquire. - 2.
+Identifying and preparing the proposed program based on the constructivist approach utilizing EFL authentic materials to develop reading and writing skills among EFL first year preparatory students. - 3.
+Studying the effect of the proposed program based on the constructivist approach utilizing EFL authentic materials to develop reading skills among EFL first year preparatory students.